formancehq/numary-sdk-php/docs/Api/BalancesApi.md

 require_once(__DIR__ . '/vendor/autoload.php');

-// Configure HTTP basic authorization: basicAuth
-$config = Numary\Ledger\Configuration::getDefaultConfiguration()
-              ->setUsername('YOUR_USERNAME')
-              ->setPassword('YOUR_PASSWORD');

 $apiInstance = new Numary\Ledger\Api\BalancesApi(
     // If you want use custom http client, pass your client which implements `GuzzleHttp\ClientInterface`.
-    // This is optional, `GuzzleHttp\Client` will be used as default. new GuzzleHttp\Client(),
+    // This is optional, `GuzzleHttp\Client` will be used as default. new GuzzleHttp\Client()
-    $config
 );
 $ledger = ledger001; // string | Name of the ledger.
 $address = users:001; // string | Filter balances involving given account, either as source or destination.
 $after = users:003; // string | Pagination cursor, will return accounts after given address, in descending order.
 $pagination_token = aHR0cHM6Ly9nLnBhZ2UvTmVrby1SYW1lbj9zaGFyZQ==; // string | Parameter used in pagination requests.
 Set to the value of next for the next page of results.
 Set to the value of previous for the previous page of results.

 try {
     $result = $apiInstance->getBalances($ledger, $address, $after, $pagination_token);